Credit Counseling vs. Debt Settlement

-Being in debt is stressful.
-That’s why you’ve decided to do something about it—and that’s a good thing.
-But now comes the added stress of figuring out exactly which of the many debt relief programs and debt relief options is the right one for your financial situation.
-It can feel overwhelming to try and sift through the pros and cons of the different options and try to land on the best one for you.
+Being in debt is stressful, and that’s why you’ve decided to do something about it.
+Resolving to improve your financial health is the crucial first step.
+But now comes the added stress of figuring out which of the many debt relief options is the right one for your financial situation.
+Two of the more popular options to consider are consumer credit counseling and debt settlement.

 Credit counseling agencies typically provide five main services:

-- General Budgeting
+- General budgeting

 This type of counseling can help if you’re having trouble paying your rent or mortgage or need advice on how to buy your first home.
 The counselor can advise you on issues like how to avoid foreclosure, protect your credit, create a budget, and can provide other helpful resources.